ShaunSHamilton/key-code/README.md

 ## Known Issues

 - Webview does not support some of the currently used CSS properties.
-- Extension prevents keybindings from working, when Webview is closed.

 Be sure to DEACTIVATE the extension, when not in use.